CalConnect/PUBLIC_DRAFTS/jscontact/draft-stepanek-jscontact.md

   An array of Address objects, containing physical locations associated with the contact.
 - notes: String (optional).
   Arbitrary notes about the contact.
+- categories: String[] (optional).
+  A list of free-text or URI categories that relate to the contact.

 A ContactInformation object has the following properties: